Posted on: August 15, 2018in Blog

 7. Will advanced technologies be used to expedite document review?

-There are many advanced technologies available for document review (i.e. near-duplicate detection, email threading, categorization, predictive coding/assisted review, etc.).
-Understanding the various technology options and their unique functionalities allows legal teams to determine which tool to implement.
-Workflows must be planned and review teams trained prior to starting review.
+There are many advanced technologies available for document review.
+You should understand your technology options and their unique functionalities in order to determine which tool to implement.
+Some of these technologies to note are:

 8. How many documents need to be reviewed?

 Document review itself is not complicated.
-However, it does require a lot of strategy, thought and preparation from legal teams in order to implement efficient and cost-effective workflows.
-Case teams should be realistic about what they need to accomplish and use the information discussed in this post to guide them.
+However, it does require signifcant strategy, thought and preparation from legal teams.
+Each of these steps are critical for efficient and cost-effective workflows.
+Case teams should be realistic about what they need to accomplish.
+Ask yourself, or legal team, the questions above to enure you're prepared.
 It is imperative for everyone involved to take a step back and look at the big picture before beginning review.

 D4 Weekly eDiscovery Outlook